prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

     1. Allow `zil_commit` to issue new ZIL block writes immediately

+       - In contrast to waiting for the current batch to complete

-    2. Notify threads immediately when _dependent_ `itx`'s on disk
+    2. Notify threads immediately when _dependent_ `lwb`'s on disk

+       - In contrast to waiting for _all_ `lwb`'s on disk

 ???

 1. _Allow `zil_commit` to issue new ZIL block writes immediately_

-   - In contrast to waiting for "current" batch to complete

 2. _Notify threads immediately when dependent `itx`'s on disk_